akshayremeshp/What-s-Next/README.md

 ### For Students:
 1. **Start by selecting your current stage:** 10th, Plus Two, or College
 2. **Explore the relevant module** for guidance specific to your situation
-3. **Access mentorship section** to connect for personalized guidance
+3. **Access LinkedIn Mastery** to build your professional online presence
-4. **Use routine planning tools** to build consistent study/upskilling habits
+4. **Use mentorship section** to connect for personalized guidance
 5. **Build professional skills** through extra skills modules

 ### For Mentors/Educators: